-I am a Research fellow at Heidelberg University and a PhD candidate in economics at the University of Oslo (expected completion: June 2020).
 My research and teaching interests are primarily within resource and environmental economics.
 I am also interested in welfare economics and game theory.
 Recently I have studied whether we can infer socially relevant intertemporal preferences from saving behavior in the market.

-As a PhD candidate, I have published in the American Economic Journal: Economic Policy and the Journal of the Association of Environmental and Resource Economists, presented at the Lindau Nobel Laureate Meetings and visited the London School of Economics and Northwestern University.
+I have published in the American Economic Journal: Economic Policy, the Journal of the Association of Environmental and Resource Economists and Nature Climate Change, presented at the Lindau Nobel Laureate Meetings and visited the London School of Economics and Northwestern University.
 My CV is available here.